 The $\delta=1.0$ stream fits the mean track of the data in all dimensions well, with the exception of a sparse secondary stream.
+This secondary stream has a large offset in distance and kinematics as well as $\phi_2$, and results from the stream wrapping around the galaxy multiple times (see Fig.~\ref{fig:gal_stills}).
+It is therefore not comparable to Kshir, unlike the secondary stream in the $\delta=0.7$ model.
 Despite the good fit of the main track, the stream has not escaped encounters with Sgr.
 Fig.~\ref{fig:gal_stills} reveals that the stream (in red) is folded at $t\approx-2$~Gyr before extending again in both directions.
 This stream is also shown in Fig.~\ref{fig:stills} at more snapshots.
 The left-hand column shows the stream in the galactocentric on-sky coordinates ($\psi_1$, $\psi_2$) as used in Fig.~\ref{fig:GC_streams}.
 Again the progenitor is always at $\psi_1=\psi_2=0^\circ$ and moving in the direction of positive $\psi_1$.
 In the middle column energy $E$ is plotted against the x-component of angular momentum $L_x$, where the origin is shifted to the position of the progenitor in $E-L_x$ space.
 The right-hand column shows the component of acceleration from Sgr along the velocity vector of each particle, against $\psi_1$.
 The model stars are colour-coded according to the location of their release.
 Blue stars are released from the inner Lagrange point, so initially form the leading arm, while red stars are from the outer Lagrange point and form the trailing arm.